The Winter weather season in Illinois and across the country raises the danger level for employees on the job.

 - Neck and back injuries

 These are the common injuries.
-Falling on snow and ice is very dangerous, and it could lead to other serious injuries.
+Falling on snow and ice is dangerous and could lead to other serious injuries.

 What Workers Compensation Benefits Cover